m3philis/imagecrawler/README.md

 ### Flags

-The crawler has 3 flags to be used:

 * `--dir`: Defines the directory where to save pictures.
 Default is `%HOME/pictures/konachan/unnamed`.
 The `--dir` option defines the `unnamed` at the end.
 The `%HOME/pictures/konachan` is hardcoded at the moment.
 * `--tags`: A coma seperated list of tags to search for (--tags foo,bar,snafu,height:1080)
 * `--safe`: A boolean to enable safemode (Default is off)